 1 Quantity, function, space

-To be abstract means to be “based on general ideas and not on any particular person, thing, or situation.”
+“Abstract” means “based on general ideas and not on any particular person, thing, or situation.”
 Numbers are abstract; they can be used to represent all sorts of things, sheep, blood pressure, age, and so on without end.
 The mechanics of working with numbers is the same regardless of the kind of thing involved.
 In other words, abstract.

 This book is about applied mathematics: the topics and methods of mathematics that are particularly useful in representing—that is, “modeling”—particular objects or situations.
 The topics and methods of applied mathematics are abstract in the sense that they can be usefully applied to a huge range of situations.
-But the topics are carefully selected based on experience to be particulary useful in modeling situations and drawing conclusions from those models.
+For this book, we have carefully selected topics that are particulary useful in modeling situations and drawing conclusions from those models.

 We will focus on mathematical models, the kind of model made out of mathematical concepts and constructs.
 Three of these are listed in the chapter title, but there are others we will encounter later.
 Mathematical models make it particularly easy to perform manipulations such as asking and answering “what if” questions, predicting outcomes, and creating effective designs of objects and mechanisms.
 A good example is the use of spreadsheet software to figure out a budget.